slack-ruby/slack-ruby-bot-server-events/RELEASING.md

-# Releasing Slack-Ruby-Bot-Server-Slack
+# Releasing Slack-Ruby-Bot-Server-Events

-There're no hard rules about when to release slack-ruby-bot-server-slack.
+There're no hard rules about when to release slack-ruby-bot-server-events.
 Release bug fixes frequently, features not so frequently and breaking API changes rarely.

 ### Release